 Here’s an example.
 Imagine a business that manufacturers one widget, for one niche industry with potential customers all over the world – and they only sell that widget to a certain type of person for two weeks out of the year.
 Whoa, good luck.
 Before the internet, how would you get the word out?
 Certainly not billboards.
 Radio?
 Never.
 Magazines?
 Maybe if they have a publication dedicated to your niche.
 Direct mail?
 Probably not unless you have the funds to mail materials to your entire niche audience all over the world.

 This is where SEO works best.
 With SEO you can target a niche audience from all over the world that’s looking for one specific thing.
 The best part is that you can do it with just a little bit of research and effort and put yourself right in front of every single one of your potential customers.
 It’s the dream of every marketer and SEO can get you there.

 Results are tangible

-A traditional marketing campaign such as newspaper advertising, magazines, radio and billboards reach a limited audience due to various factors such as readership, popularity, positioning and so on.
+A traditional marketing campaign such as newspaper advertising, magazines, radio, and billboards reach a limited audience due to various factors such as readership, popularity, positioning, and so on.
 You may never know if the advertising worked or if the customer just happened to find you and walk through your doors.
 There are obvious methods of finding out like using a coupon that tracks visitors or simply by asking.
 But collecting this data might not always be possible so you are left guessing and hoping that your advertising is actually bringing in customers and clients.
-Really the only way you can confirm if a traditional advertising method is working is by the sales increases.
+The only way you can confirm if a traditional advertising method is working is by the sales increases.
 If more customers come, and sales go up, then it must be working.